October 2016 - research, security, cryptography, reverse engineering

 I was selected out of hundreds of applicants to work in the Computational Neurobiology Lab, under Dr. Tatyana Sharpee as part of the Salk High School Scholars program.
 I worked in Matlab processing large amounts of visual, auditory, and neural data, and then ran various algorithms on the data.
 My project was to participate in the UC Berkeley Neural Prediction Challenge, using our lab’s neural analysis algorithm, Maximally Informative Dimensions (MID) to predict neural response to natural stimuli.
 After completing this project, I worked to prepare various data sets for further analysis by my team’s researchers.

 Class of 2015/2016 - Security, Graphics, Operating Systems, Networks, Compilers

-I am currently enrolled in the five-year BS/MS program, and plan to finish my graduate study in Winter 2016.
+I graduated from the five-year BS/MS program in Computer Science in Winter 2016.
 I completed my undergraduate study as a Computer Science major in Winter 2015.
 I was a recipient of the Jacobs Engineering Scholarship, which is a full scholarship (tuition, housing, food, books, etc.) awarded to only eleven students in my class.